1st of June 2016 The Lab, Theatre Royal Plymouth as part of Plymouth Fringe (in development)

 16th of June 2016 as part of Tron 100 Festival, Tron Theatre, Glasgow (extract)

 8th of July 2016 as part of Over to EU, Traverse Theatre (extract)

 4th of November 2016 as part of Outside Eyes, Tron Theatre (extract)

 10th of November 2016 as part of Hothouse, Traverse Theatre (work in progress)

-8th of June 2017 script sharing after script development funded by the Tom McGrath Trust at the French Institute
+8th of June 2017 script sharing after Tom McGrath Trust script development funding at the French Institute (work in progress).

 The multi-award winning Brite Theater present their brand new show '(Can This Be) Home'

-Tom McGrath Trust, Ben Harrison, Sarah Farrell, Ben Blow, Jennifer Adam, Mhari Robinson, French Institute Edinburgh, Stottish Storytelling Centre, Tron Theatre, 13th Note, CCA, Playwrights Studio, EPAD and the Traverse Theatre for all their help and support, to Alannah, Dana, Nikki, Emma, Dave, Colin, Danielle, Joy and Rebecca for lending their voices and to everyone who answered our questionnaire.
+Ben Harrison, Platform, Mhari Robinson, French Institute Edinburgh, Stottish Storytelling Centre, Tron Theatre, 13th Note, CCA, Playwrights Studio, EPAD and the Traverse Theatre for all their help and support, to Alannah, Dana, Nikki, Emma, Dave, Colin, Danielle, Joy and Rebecca for lending their voices and to everyone who answered our questionnaire.

-You can read an interview with Kolbrun on the piece here.
+Read an interview with Kolbrun about the piece here.